 Leave Plovdiv after breakfast and drive to the Valley of the Roses and Kazanlak.
 (Roses are in full bloom from mid-May to mid-June).
 Your sightseeing tour includes: the Thracian Tomb (replica), the Tyulbe (small Islamic mausoleum, 15th century), Museum of the Rose and Rose Oil.
 The Kazanlak Tomb is a Thracian Tomb from the late 4th - early 3rd century B.C. and is on the UNESCO World Heritage List.
 The funeral objects and frescoes depicting hunting scenes and the funeral suggest that a Thracian king was probably buried here.
 The frescoes are the finest masterpiece of ancient Thracian art.

 Next, a pleasant quick stop in Shipka - the peak where the most decisive battles were held in 1877-1878 for the liberation of Bulgaria from the Ottoman domination.
-There is a monument on the top, a wonderful panorama of the Central Balkan Range and a very beautiful memorial church.
+There is a monument on the top and you will enjoy a wonderful panorama of the Central Balkan Range Mountains.

-Stop over to visit Etara open-air Ethnographical Village museum.
-Everything surrounding the visitor brings him/her back to the period of Bulgarian Revival with numerous workshops where even today the craftsman work, using the same instruments and techniques.
+Stop over to visit Etara open-air Ethnographic Village museum.
+Everything surrounding the visitors brings them back to the period of Bulgarian Revival with numerous workshops where even today the craftsman work, using the same instruments and techniques.
 You can talk to the craftsman, watch them work and can even try to make something yourself.

 Day 5: Veliko Tarnovo